 Hill Country Erosion Programme for councils

-The Hill Country Erosion Programme helps protect erosion-prone hill country.
-It provides leadership and targeted support to regional and unitary (territorial) councils and authorities.
-Find out how the programme works and why it's needed.
+The Hill Country Erosion Fund (HCE) helps protect erosion-prone hill country.
+It provides leadership and targeted support to regional councils and unitary authorities.
+Find out how the fund works and why it's needed.

 About the Hill Country Erosion (HCE) Programme